Red Hat and CentOS Lifecycle

-In online production environments, Red Hat and CentOS are currently the mainstream choices in China.
-Following the retirement of Red Hat 6 in recent years, here are links to the official life cycle websites for both systems.
+In the current domestic environment, Red Hat and CentOS are the mainstream choices for production environments.
+After experiencing the retirement of Red Hat 6 two years ago, this record includes the official website links for the lifecycles of both systems.

-Red Hat Enterprise Linux (RHEL) and CentOS are popular choices for enterprise server operating systems.
-RHEL offers stable support and update cycles, suitable for enterprise applications.
-CentOS, as a community version of RHEL, provides similar functionality and stability but lacks official support.
+• CentOS Product Specifications Red Hat Enterprise Linux (RHEL) and CentOS are the mainstream choices for enterprise servers.
+RHEL provides stable support and update cycles, suitable for enterprise applications.
+CentOS as RHEL’s community edition, offers similar functionality and stability but without official support.

-When publishing this article, I never thought I would update it again after two years.
-Just the other day, I upgraded my daily-use virtual machine from CentOS 8 to CentOS 8 Stream.
-I won’t elaborate on production choices, but I still prefer the latest versions for local environments.
+When publishing this article, I didn’t expect to update it two years later.
+Just a few days ago, I upgraded my daily virtual machine from CentOS 8 to CentOS 8 Stream.
+I can’t say much about what to choose in production – I prefer to keep the latest version in my local environment.

-CentOS 8 Stream is a rolling release offering faster updates and new features compared to traditional CentOS, making it suitable for development and testing environments
+CentOS 8 Stream is a rolling release version that offers faster updates and new features than traditional CentOS, making it suitable for development and testing environments.

 Licensed under CC BY-NC-SA 4.0